-In 1978 my parents bought a two-over-two colonial built in 1796 when it was just a pile of bones.
+In 1978 my parents, Paul and Carla, bought a two-over-two colonial built in 1796 when it was just a pile of bones.
 Their love of old houses but creative vision and craftsmanship made it "home" with a handmade spiral staircase, exposed beams, vaulted bathroom ceilings and bay windows.

 Because of my parents and the house I grew up in, I love to reuse, recycle and repurpose everything.
 In 2009, I refurbished my first light.
 It was a traditional brass table lamp I found at a local thrift store.
-I remember standing on my tiny fire escape spray painting it in flat white.
-A few years later, again in a thrift store, I found a wooden telescope stand which I turned into a floor lamp.
+I remember standing on my tiny fire escape in Richmond, Virginia, spray painting it in flat white.
+A few years later, again in a thrift store, I found a wooden, telescope tripod which my dad and I turned into a floor lamp.
 These are only two examples but my love for light goes deeper.
 It's an obsession.
 I used to stare at lightbulbs as a kid—I have no idea why.
 Light simply makes me feel alive.

-Fast forward to 2015, and I opened Paul Paige, a residential and commercial lighting design company.
-My designs are simple but re-engineered for function and refined to add texture, color, and quality to a space.
+Fast forward to 2015, and I started Paul Paige, a residential and commercial lighting design company.
+My designs are simple but re-engineered for function and polished to add texture, color and quality to a space.

-My raw materials are often old: rusty table-top heaters, tarnished candelabras and sometimes a Turkish brazier.
+My raw materials are often old: rusty table-top heaters, tarnished candelabras and sometimes an 1800s Turkish brazier.
 I envision each shape from all angles before picking up the first tool.
-Then I mold, sand, soften, and use color to build a fixture that is versatile and refined–old but new.
+Then I mold, sand, soften and use color to build a fixture that is versatile and refined–old but new.